biga-ahk/biga.ahk/src/collection/map.md

 collection (Array|Object): The collection to iterate over.

-iteratee=_.identity (Function): The function invoked per iteration.
+iteratee:=A.identity (Function): The function invoked per iteration.

 ## Returns